 Grammy nominee and Echo Klassik winner George Petrou is a highly distinguished conductor with a remarkable international career.

-He is the Artistic director of the renowned Athens based orchestra Armonia Atenea, with which he tours and records extensively, performing both on period or modern instruments.
+Ηe is the Artistic director of the Internationale Händel Festspiele-Göttingen and the Artistic director of the renowned Athens based orchestra Armonia Atenea, with which he tours and records extensively, performing both on period or modern instruments.

-Furthermore, he is the Music Director of the National Symphony Orchestra of the Greek Radio.
+From 2020 until 2022 he was the Music Director of the National Symphony Orchestra of the Greek Radio.

 In addition to his conducting activities, George Petrou has developed a vivid interest in stage directing and has signed several successful productions.

-Recent highlights include A. Scarlatti’s “Griselda” at the Festival della Valle d’Itria, N. Porpora’s “Carlo il Calvo” and “Polifemo” at the Bayreuth Baroque Festival, Verdi’s “La Traviata” at Théâtre du Capitole du Toulouse, Rossini’s “La Donna del lago” in Lausanne and Wiesbaden, Donizetti’s “Lucia di Lammermoor” at the Greek National Opera, Vivaldi’s “Orlando furioso” in Teatro Real, Madrid and Theater an der Wien, Handel’s “Alcina” at the Athens Festival.
+Other highlights include Rossini’s “Barbiere” at Oper Köln, N. Porpora’s “Carlo il Calvo” and “Polifemo” at the Bayreuth Baroque Festival, Verdi’s “La Traviata” at Théâtre du Capitole du Toulouse, Rossini’s “La Donna del lago” in Lausanne, Wiesbaden and Zagreb, Donizetti’s “Lucia di Lammermoor” at the Greek National Opera, Vivaldi’s “Orlando furioso” in Teatro Real in Madrid and Theater an der Wien, Handel’s “Alcina” at the Athens Festival.

 Born in Athens, George Petrou studied piano at the Athens Conservatory and later at the Royal College and the Royal Academy of Music in London.
 After establishing a successful career as a concert pianist he turned into conducting.